|Would buy this product again.||90%|

 I would love it more if it came in a twist pen.
 So much waste when sharpening.
 But for the price, this is fair.
 Probably won't buy again unless they come up with a slim pencil version.

-Age: 18 & Under Skin: Acne-prone, Medium Hair: Brunette Eyes: Brown
+Age: 18 & Under Skin: Acne-prone, Olive, Neutral Hair: Brown, Wavy, Medium Eyes: Brown

 I bought this in Brown Deluxe at Walgreens (they were having a holiday sale so it was only $2!), which is really more of a bronze, but it's okay because it's so gorgeous.
 It's really creamy when first applied, but when it starts to dry it's easier to work with and blends nicely.
 I definitely want to buy more shades of this, especially with the amazing payoff and long-lasting color.